 Directly from platforms

-Most platforms offer their creators multiple ways to earn natively, such as the YouTube Partner Program or TikTok Creator Rewards Program.
+Most platforms offer creators native monetization methods, for example, the YouTube Partner Program or TikTok Creator Rewards Program.
+Payouts usually begin small and grow with your views and engagement.

 Affiliate marketing